stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 combinaed scan.
 In the ideal world, these scans could simple be joing together (e.g. by using the + operator), in practise one often finds that there are systematic changes in scaling or offsets between individual scans.
-The task of stitching data sets together then becomes one of finding the best mapping between two sets of (x,y) points that are nominally the same. :py:class:`AnalyseFile` provides a :py:meth:`AnalyseFile.stitch` method to facilitate this.
+The task of stitching data sets together then becomes one of finding the best mapping between two sets of (x,y) points that are nominally the same. :py:class:`AnalysisMixin` provides a :py:meth:`AnalyseFile.stitch` method to facilitate this.

 .. plot:: samples/stitch.py